10 Steps To Buying A House

 Keep in mind that the lender will only provide funds to cover the appraised value of the house, so if the appraisal comes in below the purchasing price, you’ll have to either negotiate the price or come up with the difference, which is one of the many reasons having a mortgage contingency is in your best interest.

 Also in your best interest is homeowners insurance, which works as a safety net to protect your home and finances.
 Although homeowners insurance isn’t legally mandated, most lenders will require you to have an insurance policy on the home before giving you a loan.

 Homeowners insurance covers damage to your home and its surrounding structures as well as stolen or damaged personal property.
 There are varying levels of coverage, ranging from basic to comprehensive, so be sure to do some research into all available options before deciding which home insurance product is right for you.

 At this point in the home buying process, you’re probably eager to be done – but don’t neglect the final walkthrough.
 One last walkthrough of the property can help the buyer if something needs to be fixed by the seller before purchasing the home.

 Final walkthroughs typically take place a day or two before closing, allowing you to ensure all agreed-upon repairs have been completed.

-Congratulations!
-You’ve made it to the final step of the process.
-When the time comes, make sure you review your Closing Disclosure, which will outline the terms, final closing costs and any outstanding charges or fees included in your loan.
-Your lender will send the disclosure to you at least 3 days before closing.
+The final step to buying a house is, of course, closing on your new home.
+When that time comes, make sure you review your Closing Disclosure, which will outline the terms, final closing costs and any outstanding charges or fees included in your loan.
+Your lender will send the disclosure to you at least 3 business days before closing.

 During closing, the property title will pass from the seller to you.
 A closing agent will oversee this process, which typically takes place at a title company, management firm, escrow office or your home.